 If two (monogamy) or more (polygamy) people want to live a family-life together, and all of the stakeholders enter into the relationship(s) voluntarily and knowingly and based on equal rights, then the state does not have a right to prohibit that, but should support it.
 For love, sexuality and family, in addition to birth and death, are the most private sphere of human existence, in which the state is allowed to intervene only to prevent harm to individuals or take action against damage incurred.

 A polygamous relationship based on equal rights for all partners, however, entered into by all parties voluntarily and with knowledge of all parties involved does no harm to anybody, neither to the parties involved nor to society.
 To prohibit such a relation is a violation of human rights.
 It is also utterly superfluous, because even apart from the question of human rights, bans should only exist where damage needs to be prevented or to make it possible to penalize incurred damage afterwards.

 As of 21/04/2011 (First published on: 22/12/2010)

 Notice: This article is translated from an original article on one of my german websites Viktor-Leberecht.de or Polygamie-ist-gut-fuer-sie.de (engl:Polygamy is good for you).
 How i do my translations.
 Last updated: July 20, 2012 at 18:04 pm © Viktor Leberecht All rights reserved.
-Please feel free to share my content, but on republishing this post please provide a link to the original post, which happens automatically when you use Social-Sharing-Services.
+Please feel free to share my content on Social-Sharing-Services.
 What do you think?
-Leave a comment here or send me a question through the contact form or the FAQ.
+Leave a comment here.
+For your convenience you may either use the integrated comment system of wordpress in the first comment field, or if you prefer you may post with your Google+ account in the second comment field.
+You may also send me a question through the contact form or the FAQ.